rayheberer/rayheberer.ai/content/post/SC2-lessons.md

 #### 4. Manage dependencies properly, and check for artifacts from the local machine environment.

-I had a nasty experience where, after some successful runs one night and shutting down my laptop, the next morning everything was broken.
+I had a nasty experience where, after having some successful runs one night and shutting down my laptop, everything was broken the next morning.
 Good package management habits is the best form of prevention for such experiences.

 #### 5. Start with the simplest mini-game.